East Nashville, Tennessee: Today

 East Nashville is an area of creative and artistic flair.
-It has a trendy progressive atmosphere and after ten plus years of a slow and steady rise, the neighborhood has managed to keep its eclectic, artsy vibe while welcoming a diverse mix of newcomers.
-Like it attracted many in the late 19th century, it continues to attract young urban professionals and liberal minds because of the easy-going environment and quaint neighborhood qualities.
-There are many coffee shops and art galleries interwoven within the neighborhoods making it a biker's or walkers' paradise.
-The Tomato Art Fest is a popular summer festival in East Nashville specifically at the Five Points, where Woodland, Clearview and 11th streets intersect.
-There are many other festivals and fairs throughout the year also.
-Residential redevelopment has taken hold of the outer neighborhoods since it has been spreading from the Edgefield area and has significantly brought up home prices and more young people are calling it home.
+It has a trendy, progressive atmosphere and after 15 or so years of rising incomes the neighborhood has managed to keep its eclectic, artsy vibe and draw a diverse mix of newcomers.
+Its easy-going attitudes and quaint neighborhoods continue to attract young professionals and liberal-minded people.
+There are many coffee shops and art galleries spread about the neighborhood making it a biker's or walkers' paradise.
+The Tomato Art Fest is a popular summer festival in East Nashville held at Five Points, the intersection where Woodland, Clearview and 11th streets meet.
+Residential redevelopment that begain in the Edgefield area has spread to the outer neighborhoods and has significantly raised home prices.

-Cumberland Park took shape along the east bank of the Cumberland River in downtown Nashville.
+Cumberland Park was established along the bank of the Cumberland River in East Nashville.
 The park sits just south of Nissan Stadium, between the Shelby Street Pedestrian Bridge and the Gateway Bridge.
-The area was once a high industrial and factory based river bank that was easily accessible to ships but now parks will litter the banks on both sides of the river.
-The project also included renovating the former Nashville Bridge Co. building immediately adjacent to the Shelby Street Pedestrian Bridge.
+The area was once, and to an extent still is, an industrial river bank that gave easy access to barges, but now parks occupy both banks of the river.
+The Cumberland Park project also included renovating the former Nashville Bridge Company building adjacent to the Shelby Street Pedestrian Bridge.
 The building houses office space, concessions and public restrooms.
 Nashville's new riverfront development is 10 times the size of the existing Riverfront Park on the west side of the river.

 On December 10, 2017, Mayor Megan Barry dedicated the first historical marker in Tennessee to honor an LGBT activist, Penny Campbell, in East Nashville.

 Today East Nashville has three public housing projects within it: James A. Cayce, Sam Levy Homes, and Parkway Terrace.
-James A. Cayce, the largest housing project in Nashville, is still bricks and very dated but is now being torn down and replaced by the Envision Cayce plan.
-Sam Levy Homes, which was known as "Settle Court", was bricks until the early 2000s but has been replaced by updated public housing.
+James A. Cayce, the largest housing project in Nashville, is now being torn down and replaced by the Envision Cayce development.
+Sam Levy Homes, which was known as "Settle Court", has been replaced by updated public housing.